MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## Future work

 I have many plans, but the biggest undertakings will be:
+- Writing an impressive Minecraft mod with grug
 - Supporting Windows and Mac
 - Outputting ARM machine code
 - Outputting `.wasm` files, and making a demo for it